 In this setting, the price of the gift must remain secret and, potentially, also who bought the present.
 At the same time, sharing the expenses usually results in numerous transactions.
-Existing results in the literature (e.g., [3, 4, 5, 12]) aim at minimizing the number of transactions, but they assume that all expenses are public, that all participants are honest, and that communications are safe.
-Our goal is to propose a secure Conspiracy Santa algorithm for cryptographers that do not want to disclose the prices.
+Existing results in the literature (e.g., [3, 4, 5, 13]) aim at minimizing the number of transactions, but they assume that all expenses are public, that all participants are honest, and that communications are safe.
+Our goal is instead to propose a secure Conspiracy Santa algorithm for paranoid cryptographers that do not want to disclose the prices.
+Further, they want to keep their privacy at all cost, so they might rely on external third parties but only in case they do not need to trust them.

-1.1 Contributions
+1.1.
+Contributions